PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

     of trajectories.The weights Theta of the policy are now updated with the gradient estimate calculated over several iterations with the final goal of converging to the weights of an optimal policy.

+ h) Actor-Critic Methods :
+    Actor-Critic Methods are at an intersection of Value-Based Methods such as Deep-Q Network and Policy-Based Methods such as
+    Reinforce.
+They use Value-Based Methods to estimate optimal action-value function which is then used as a baseline to reduce the variance of Policy-Based Methods.
+Actor-Critic Agents are more stable than Value-Based Agents and need fewer samples/data to learn than Policy-Based Agents.
+Two Neural Networks are used here one for the Actor and one for the Critic.
+The Critic Neural-Net takes in a state to output State-Value function of Policy PI.
+The Actor Neural Net takes in a state and outputs action with highest probability to be taken for that state which is used then to calculate TD-Estimate for current state by using the reward for current state and the next state.
+The Critic Neural-Net gets trained using this TD-Estimate value.
+The
+    Critic Neural-Net then is used to calculate the Advantage Function (sum of reward for current state and difference of discounted
+    TD-Estimate of next state and TD-Estimate of current state) which is then used as a baseline to train the Actor Neural-net.

 # Description of the Learning Algorithm used